In this section

 What is the long-term outlook for cyclic vomiting syndrome?

-Most children will outgrow CVS around puberty, but about 75 percent will likely develop migraine headaches later in life.
+Many children will outgrow CVS around puberty, but about 75 percent will likely develop migraine headaches later in life.
+Some children develop chronic daily nausea.

 How do I live with cyclic vomiting syndrome?

 It’s important to track and understand the triggers for your child’s vomiting episodes.
-Triggers can include infectious illness, stress/excitement, fatigue or certain foods, such as chocolate or cheese.
+Triggers can include infectious illness, negative or positive stress/excitement, poor sleep, fatigue and occasionally excess sugar/junk food, caffeine, nitrites, or monosodium glutamate (MSG) in foods.
 Nearly 60 percent of school-aged children with CVS meet the criteria for an anxiety disorder, and cognitive behavior therapy can help your child stay calm and reduce stress, which in turn can have a positive effect on your child’s CVS symptoms.

 Learn more and find additional parent and patient resources through the Cyclic Vomiting Syndrome Association.